Connecticut Flea Markets Worth Checking Out

 March - December 8, 7am-2pm ($2 admission)

-Early Buyers can enter as early as 5:45am for a $20 admission fee.
+Early Buyers can enter at the crack of dawn–5:45am for a $20 admission fee.

 Open Saturdays and Sundays year-round, 9am-4pm

 About three minutes up the road is the Maplewood Indoor Flea Market.
 Here you’ll find 100 or so dealers inside an industrial building.
 It’s much smaller and far less busy than the previous one but there is much to discover.
 They too have a lot of furniture, jewelry, books, records, tabletop items, chotchkes and more.

 Woodbury Flea Market on Facebook »

 44 Sherman Hill Road (RT64), Woodbury

 The Woodbury Antiques and Flea Market has been around for over 45 years.
 It's a mix of antique and vintage items along with newer things, you can also pick up fresh local fruits and vegetables.
 Saturday is the better day to go, it brings about 50 vendors.

 Wright Road, off Rt 4, Torrington